Patiarts/Showcase-Binairo/README.md

 Showcase of a school project.
-The assignment was to make a GUI to play Binairo.
-The Binairo model code was premade, but modification/adding rules was allowed (the model initially did not include all Binairo rules).
+The assignment was to make a GUI for some given Binairo game code.
+This repository is here mainly to sohwcase my code.
+You are welcome to try and run the program, though.

 Below I list implemented features and my grade.
 For a more in-depth documentation, see the file /binairo_gui/instructions.txt.
 In total, 100 points were available, and i got 90.
-After that, instructions on how to run this program.

 **Minimum requirements (worth 50 points):**
 - display a game window and binairo grid to player